robert-hh/owonread/readme.md

     *get the full content of CH3 track buffer, skipping the first 78 bytes with header information*

 `python3 owonread.py -t dir`<br>
-    *Show the list of files stored in the data section of the oscillscope*
+    *Show the list of files stored in the data section of the oscilloscope*

 `python3 owonread.py -t dir all`<br>
-    *Show the list of files stored in the data section of the oscillscope and in the attached USB drive*
+    *Show the list of files stored in the data section of the oscilloscope and on an attached USB drive*

 `python3 owonread.py -t file /D/owon00001.csv pulse_response.csv`<br>
     *read the file owon0001.csv from the device and store it as pulse_response.csv*